Treaty of Waitangi

 The history of the Treaty

 A good starting point is to find out about the history and background of the Treaty.
-This will help you understand the significance of it, and why it is important to New Zealand.
+This will help you understand its significance and why it is important to New Zealand.

-This is a great website for information about history in Aotearoa Aotearoa.
-If we go all the way down the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.
+This is a great website for information about history in Aotearoa New Zealand.
+If we go all the way down the page, we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.

 Treaty of Waitangi Collection (BWB)